 Opinion Piece Starts Here

 Prestige Classes may be where I draw the line for my players, at least for this session.
 For reference, there has only been a single Prestige Class released in UA thus far and it is called the Rune Scribe.
-The Prestige Class itself for the most part is pretty cool and unique and fairly well balanced for the first run through of the class.
+The Prestige Class itself, for the most part, is pretty cool and unique and fairly well balanced for the first run through of the class.
 I don’t have a problem with Rune Scribe being in the game.
 I have an issue with Prestige Classes being added to 5e.

 Before 5e, I was an avid player of 3.5e which is where the skepticism comes from.
 Prestige Classes were a HUGE aspect of the game.
 You had to plan your character around the future Prestige Class you desired to become from the very first level.
 Feats, skills, and even Alignment had a factor in your Prestige.
-It worked very well with 3.5e at first just because of how great of an edition 3.5 was for min/maxing a character out.
+It worked very well with 3.5e at first just because of how great of edition 3.5 was for min/maxing a character out.

 Then the game was out on the shelves for a few years.
 Countless supplementary books were added to the canon and a plethora of homebrews were thrown onto the internet.
 The home brews aren’t the problem.
 I won’t judge that.
 It’s the many Prestige Classes added and the subsequent power creep that ensued.

-Power creep is when something newer in a game be it a monster or player is just completely better than older versions of this same thing.
+Power creep is when something newer in a game is it a monster or player is just completely better than older versions of this same thing.
 This happens in card games such as Hearthstone or Magic the Gathering because of the vast amount of cards being added to the game.
 The Prestige Classes in D&D had/have similar problems with power creep because each class should be more unique than what is currently in the game.

 For 3.5 Prestige Classes work very well because the base classes are pretty basic in general.
 You essentially had to rely on Prestige Classes to increase your character’s overall power AND their overall flavor.